Ada-Developers-Academy/core-unit-2/api-7-refactoring/extracting-helper-functions-from-dict.md

 ### Replace the Code in `routes.py`

-Now that we're replacing the original code in `routes.py`, the first thing we want to do is remove the changing code from `create_book` and see those tests fail.
-Once we see the tests failing, we'll replace the line with a call to `Book`'s new class method.
+Now that we're replacing the original code in `routes.py`, the first thing we want to do is remove the code in `create_book` we intend to replace and see those tests fail.
+Once we see the tests failing, replace the line with a call to `Book`'s new class method.
 If we run our tests one last time, we should see green tests all the way!

 Try out replacing the code yourself, then take a look at our updated `create_book` below.